Post-Pandemic Business Budgeting Trends for Marketing and Beyond

 a) Tech Software

 Now that businesses are back on track, they are ramping up their digital transformation strategies to stay ahead.
 This move will also help them maintain efficiency amid remote work setups.
+Specifically, companies have mostly been spending on cloud-based security, public cloud infrastructure, and software as a service (SaaS).

 b) Augmented Reality (AR) and Virtual Reality (VR)